 OneNote allows you to create notes flexibly and accurately because it mimics an actual sheet of paper in a notebook.
 You can recreate words and diagrams, record video notes, capture classroom lectures if you’re a students who’d rather listen than type and place text wherever you want in a note.

 A web clipper that lets you save pages to OneNote and add call-outs or annotations to remind you why you clipped research pages is available as a browser extension.
 It also offers students and teachers a free Office 365 subscription with a valid school email address, plus 1TB of cloud storage.

 Unlike Evernote, which offers unlimited storage across its plans, OneNote only offers 5GB storage with its free version, so your media files and documents share that space.
 That said, you can pony up to get 1TB for just $6.99 per month and get Office 365 free.
-Read our OneDrive review for a more comprehensive look at the best cloud storage features it has to offer.
+Read our OneDrive review for a more comprehensive look at the service, and also at what the top cloud storage selections have to offer.